 - Discuss common causative organisms of pediatric sepsis.

 - Identify patients at risk for pediatric sepsis.

-- Examine laboratory and diagnostic tests frequently used in screening for or monitoring of pediatric sepsis.
+- List laboratory and diagnostic tests frequently used in screening for or monitoring of pediatric sepsis.

 NOTE: This course is only available to staff at PLS Participating Hospitals through their Learning Management Systems.
 If you are interested, please check with your organization’s learning staff or contact Patty Kohn to learn more.